WordPress Default Themes Through The Ages – A Mini Showcase

 – Released alongside WordPress version 3.6.

 Twenty Eleven (July 2011)

 Kubrick (Feb 2005)

 Kubrick is a little different to the others in this list — if you’re interested in reading more about the history of this particular theme, check out this fascinating article over on The Huffington Post.
 What’s more, Kubrick wasn’t around for just one year: oh no, Kubrick was the default theme all the way from February 2005 (when themes were first added to WordPress in version 1.5) to June 2010!

 Is that it?
 Nothing before Kubrick?
 Well, actually there was, before Kubrick (the first official default ‘theme’) there was another default ‘design/template’ of real significance/note: Classic (also now retired).

 So what’s next for default themes then?
-Any ideas for Twenty Seventeen?
-Another blogging theme perhaps?
+Any ideas for Twenty Eighteen?
+An eCommerce-focused theme perhaps?
 Or maybe something completely different?